Obscuretone/obscuretone.github.io/public/posts/en/government_control.md

 ### The Integral Gain: The Senate

-In a PID loop, the **Integral (I)** part helps smooth out the output by considering the cumulative past errors.
-This can be thought of as a shock absorber that prevents wild oscillations.
-In Canada’s political system, the **Senate** serves this purpose.
-Senators, appointed until age 75 rather than elected, provide what the Senate itself calls ["sober second thought"](https://sencanada.ca/en/about/what-the-senate-does/), reviewing and revising legislation with a long-term perspective.
-Free from the pressures of elections, the Senate can take into account the cumulative lessons of past governments and temper the swift swings in policy that the House of Commons might introduce.

-By taking a broader, long-term view, the Senate acts like the integral gain in a PID loop—stabilizing the political system and preventing rapid, reactionary shifts.
-In this analogy, **long non-electoral tenure** is critical to maintaining this function.
-Senators are not beholden to the same immediate political pressures as MPs, allowing them to act as a counterweight to the rapid pace of electoral politics.
+In a PID loop, the **Integral (I)** part carries accumulated error forward.
+The Senate has a surprisingly literal version of that memory.
+Each government adds appointments, but it does not replace the chamber.
+Senate composition is a stock built from decades of appointments, with [retirement at 75](https://laws-lois.justice.gc.ca/eng/const/section-29.html) providing a slow discharge path.
+Past political judgments remain in the system after the government that made them is gone.

+That includes bad judgments.
+Appoint the wrong senator and the next election cannot correct the error; the system carries it until that person retires or leaves.
+In control terms, this resembles the liability as well as the value of integral action: memory can correct persistent error, but accumulated state can also produce overshoot or windup.

+The same persistence is what lets senators provide what the Senate calls ["sober second thought"](https://sencanada.ca/en/about/).
+Because appointments overlap governments and senators do not face re-election, the chamber can retain lessons, priorities, and mistakes across electoral cycles. **Long non-electoral tenure** supplies the mechanism that makes the Senate an accumulator instead of another reading of the latest poll.

 ### The Derivative Gain: The Crown

-In PID loops, the **Derivative (D)** component helps predict future errors and corrects for them before they happen.
-In Canada, this role can be seen in the **Crown** (or more practically, the Governor General as the monarch’s representative).
+The **Derivative (D)** mapping is the loosest part of the analogy.
+Derivative control responds to the rate of change and can restrain overshoot.
+The **Crown**—or more practically, the Governor General as the monarch’s representative—does not continuously perform that calculation; its role here is a constitutional backstop that becomes relevant when political movement threatens the system's operating bounds.
 The Constitution Act, 1867 defines Parliament as the [King, the Senate, and the House of Commons](https://laws-lois.justice.gc.ca/eng/const/section-17.html), and the Governor General formally acts as the monarch's representative.
-Although rarely invoked, the Governor General has the power to intervene in extreme situations—such as the [1975 Australian constitutional crisis](https://www.nma.gov.au/defining-moments/resources/whitlam-dismissal)—when the political system is at risk of serious instability.
-While this "derivative control" is rarely used, its mere existence can serve as a backstop against overshoot and political chaos.
+Although rarely invoked, reserve powers can matter in extreme situations, as the [1975 Australian constitutional crisis](https://www.nma.gov.au/defining-moments/resources/whitlam-dismissal) demonstrates.

 However, in the post-Elizabeth II era, this role is becoming more ambiguous.
 As public sentiment shifts regarding the monarchy, it’s unclear how much authority the Crown’s reserve powers will carry in future crises.
 Nonetheless, for now, the Governor General remains an important but rarely activated element of Canada’s political stabilizer.